 3. Can I still shop with you?

 Of course!
-As long as it’s affordable, you can continue to shop with us as before, with the reassurance that your current outstanding balance will be completely paid off within 4 years.
-Remember that any further orders will increase your minimum payment.
+As long as it’s affordable, you can continue to shop with us as before, any items you purchase before your Paydown Plan is live, will be added to your Paydown Plan balance.
+This will mean that your balance will be completely paid off within 4 years, once your Paydown Plan is live.

 4. What happens to my statement when my Paydown Plan starts?

 We want to keep things as simple as possible, so you’ll still only be asked to make one payment each time we send you a statement.
 The minimum amount requested will consist of your fixed Paydown Plan amount and up to 8% of the balance of any new orders/charges incurred.